mikewaters/dotfiles-jinja2/README.md

 these files using `Jinja2`, in order to achieve dotfile sharing between operating system variants (linux, bsd, osx).

+The downside of this approach is that you need to manually merge changes between in-use versions of templated dotfiles (that have been rendered, and then updated through regular use).
+In my opinion, the overall convenience outweighs this downside.

 ## How it works
 ### Templates
 Template files use the Jinja2 format, and should have the `.j2` extension appended to